image

 some of Earth’s regulatory systems will pass

-from control through evolution by natural selection
+from control through evolution by natural selection to control by human intelligence.

 Will humanity rise to the challenge?